 Brianna says "Real consent goes beyond asking if you want to have sex.
 Instead, you should be talking throughout the process to understand not only what your partner is okay with, but what they are enjoying.
 By getting consent throughout you are not only getting assurance they’re enjoying the progression, but also getting feedback on what does and doesn't work for them."

 There are plenty of resources to learn about consent if you aren’t sure, but it usually starts with honest and open communication about your boundaries and desires.

 Even if your partner consented to sex early on, it doesn't end there - there's still a lot to talk about!
 Sex may not be penis-in-vagina intercourse, so try opening up the definition.
 Defining sex more broadly allows you and your partner to focus on acts you both enjoy and can lead to a more adventurous hookup.

 Talk to your partner throughout, letting them know what you do and don’t like and be responsive to their needs.
 When you start touching each other, ask a lot of questions such as "does this feel good to you?" and "what do you enjoy?"
 For more on talking during sex, check out our blog post about Dirty Talk.
 Feel free to share what feels good to you and what you enjoy.
 This removes the guesswork and increases the likelihood of a successful encounter.
 If the sex is good the first time, who knows, maybe this will become a regular event!

 Sex is never simple, but being clear and communicating regularly will help you figure out if you are both on the same page quickly and progress in a way that works for both of you.
 Always remember to be respectful throughout and try to make the experience fun for you and your partner.
-If you feel like things aren't working for you, or you have specific concerns you can get expert advice from dating coaches and sex counselors on the Juicebox App.
+If you want to build confidence on your dirty talking, check out slutbot.